ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/6-research/3-tools.md

 [Social Science One](https://socialscience.one/) is a non-profit limited liability company (LLC) based on the [work](http://garyking.org/partnerships) of academics Gary King (Harvard Professor and Director of the Harvard Institute for Quantitative Social Science) and Nathaniel Persily (Stanford Law School Professor).

 It implements **partnerships between academic researchers and private industry actors** in a unique fashion, granting the former access to relevant information amassed by the latter, who can "_enlist the scientific community to improve their business and produce social good, while protecting their competitive positions_".
-T

-he structure of the partnerships enables a **commission of trusted academics** to obtain "_relevant company information and systems_" and to **invite other independent scholars** to do "_research in specific areas, following standard peer review protocols, funded by nonprofit foundations, and with no required pre-publication approval by the company_".
+The structure of the partnerships enables a **[commission](https://socialscience.one/faq/whats-commission) of trusted academics** to obtain "_relevant company information and systems_" and to **invite other independent scholars** to do "_research in specific areas, following standard peer review protocols, funded by nonprofit foundations, and with no required pre-publication approval by the company_".
 In addition to access to datasets, academics can benefit from funding.

 [Companies](https://socialscience.one/faq/how-can-my-company-work-social-science-one) collecting informative social data can apply by directly [contacting](https://gking.harvard.edu/pages/contact) the co-founders.